 Location.
-38° 30.144′ N, 90° 17.5′ W. Marker is in Lemay Township, Missouri, in St. Louis County.
+38° 30.144′ N, 90° 17.5′ W. Marker is near St. Louis, Missouri, in St. Louis County.
 Marker is on Sheridan Road 0.3 miles east of Telegraph Road (Missouri Route 231), on the left when traveling east.
+Marker is in Sylvan Springs County Park.
 Touch for map.
-Marker is in Sylvan Springs County Park.
 Marker is in this post office area: Saint Louis MO 63125, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 82nd Airborne Infantry Division US Army (approx. 0.3 miles away); Third Infantry Division - U.S. Army (approx. 0.4 miles away); All Sea Service Women (approx. 0.4 miles away); Destroyer Escort and A.P.D.
 Sailors (approx. 0.4 miles away); Fallen Marines and FMF Corpsmen Hero Memorial (approx. 0.4 miles away); World War II Merchant Marine Seamen and Navy Armed Guard Memorial (approx. 0.4 miles away); 4th Marine Division (approx. 0.4 miles away); a different marker also named 4th Marine Division (approx. 0.4 miles away).

 1. Jefferson Barracks National Cemetery.
 (Submitted on July 31, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.)

 2. Missouri's Civil War Heritage.
 (Submitted on July 31, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.)